luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-08-02
+- De-jargon a bit.
+"Module" is an esoteric term, "adventure" is not.

 #### 2024-08-01
 - Get the nav bar for the toc to be responsive.

 #### 2024-07-31
 - Add rules for scrolls, potions, and sentient weapons.
-- Add the list of modules, sourced from [tenfootpole](https://tenfootpole.org/ironspike) and [beyondformalhaut](https://beyondfomalhaut.blogspot.com/).
+- Add the list of adventures, sourced from [tenfootpole](https://tenfootpole.org/ironspike) and [beyondformalhaut](https://beyondfomalhaut.blogspot.com/).
 - Add an explanation of the grid for combat.
 - Change hit roll to attack roll.
 - Oops.
 Accursed get arts as they level now.